timothyqiu/http-client/openssl-http-client/README.md

-# HTTP Client via OpenSSL
+# Demo HTTP Client

+Attempt to implement an HTTP client in two ways: one via OpenSSL, one via MbedTLS.

+OpenSSL and MbedTLS should be installed separately on the build machine.
+Other dependencies of the project will be downloaded by CMake.

 Sample command to build with OpenSSL installed via Homebrew: